armbian/build/documentation/fel-boot.md

 FEL/NFS boot mode is a possibility to test freshly created Armbian distribution without using SD card.
 It is implemented by loading u-boot, kernel, boot script and .bin/.dtb file via [USB FEL mode](https://linux-sunxi.org/FEL/USBBoot) and providing root filesystem via NFS share.

-Note, this mode is designed only for testing.
+NOTE: this mode is designed only for testing.
 To use root on NFS permanently, use `ROOTFS_TYPE=nfs` option.
+NOTE: "hot" switching between kernel branches (default <-> dev/next) is not supported

 ### Requirements